4 Advantages of Working With One Medical Device Development Partner

 Translation: You need to create more and better technology — and you need to create it fast.

-You need one vertically integrated partner to see your product from the early stages of development through to manufacturing and ultimately delivery to your customers.
+You need one vertically integrated partner to see your product from the early stages of development to manufacturing and delivery to your customers.

 How Most Medical Device Companies Approach Product Development

 As it stands, most medical device companies don’t use one partner across the board.
-In fact, you’re probably accustomed to contracting with three, five, or even more outside partners as your medical device makes the journey from concept to market.
+You’re probably accustomed to contracting with three, five, or even more outside partners as your medical device journeys from concept to market.

 You may hire a company to vet the science behind your proposed core technology, a company to take you through human factors engineering considerations, a regulatory expert, a manufacturer — the list goes on.

-More than likely, you’ll have to repeatedly reset your development timeline as one partner finishes their part of the project and hands it off to your next partner.
-For example, if your design partner isn’t up to speed with your manufacturing partner’s tooling and techniques, they might not design with the right specifications in mind.
-Then, when you bring those specs to your manufacturing partner, they can’t create your product the way you intended.
-And this says nothing of imperative regulatory requirements you may have missed along the way.
+You’ll likely have to repeatedly reset your development timeline as one partner finishes their part of the project and hands it off to your next partner.
+For example, if your design partner isn’t up to speed with your manufacturing partner’s tooling and techniques, they might not design with the correct specifications in mind.
+Then, when you bring those specs to your manufacturing partner, they can’t create your product as intended.
+And this says nothing of imperative regulatory requirements you may have missed.

 Now you’re out of time and over budget.
-Worse, you probably have to go back to your design partner to realign on manufacturing requirements.
-It’s no wonder medical device development can sometimes take five to seven years!
+Worse, you probably return to your design partner to realign manufacturing requirements.
+No wonder medical device development can sometimes take five to seven years!

 4 Advantages of Working with a Full-Service Medical Device Development Partner

 Put simply, you no longer have to work with several outside partners to get your medical device into the hands of your customers.
 Instead, you can hire a single, full-service medical device development partner.
-One who can see your project through from beginning to end — concept to completion.
+One who can see your project from beginning to end.

 Consider the top advantages of working with one vertically integrated partner: